kylermurphy/gmag/docs/arrays.md

 ## IMPORTANT NOTES

 1. THEMISis an excellent resourcee for the ground-based magnetometer arrays loaded by ```gmag```.
 However, data downloaded from the THEMIS data server are not necessarily  THEMIS magnetometers.
 Please appropriately reference and acknowledge each array whose data you use;  acknowledgements and reference for the arrays (when available) can be found below.
 2. The data from the THEMIS data server are generally in geomagnetic cooridinates, though this is not a given.
-To overcome this the returned Pandas DataFrame stores data labels from the CDF for data loaded using the ```themis``` module.
+To overcome this the returned metadata Pandas DataFrame stores data labels from the CDF for data loaded using the ```themis``` module.
 These labels will specify the coordinate system of the loaded data.
 3. CARISMA and IMAGE data loaded using the ```carisma``` and ```image``` modules are roated from XYZ to HDZ.

 ## Arrays